 Let’s talk spice!

-To take this to the ultimate level we served the final dish with fresh cut mango and drizzled with mango habanero salsa.
+To take this to the ultimate level we served the final dish with fresh cut mango or salsa.

 - 1 lb extra large shrimp wild caught with tails on

 - 3 cloves garlic grated

 - 1 tbsp olive oil

 - 1 lime sliced, for garnish

 - In a small measuring cup whisk together the soy sauce, olive oil, honey, garlic and half of the red chile pepper.

 - Peal and clean the shrimp If needed making sure to keep the tails on.
 Dry any access moisture and add them to a mixing bowl.
 Pour half of the honey garlic marinade over the shrimp and using a spoon make sure to toss and coat them all over in the marinade.

 - Allow the shrimp to sit at room temperature for 15 minutes to rest and marinade.